JefersonDeLaCruz/ActividadSDS-2025/README.md

 1 clone the repository
-2 use git compose up --build
+2 use docker compose up --build